 Investigating the causal effects of technical LCR boosts on LCR changes due to all other factors is not straightforward as causalities may go into both directions.
 If a bank achieves a large technical LCR boost, then it has more space to engage in activities (other than recourse to central bank credit) that have a negative impact on the LCR.
 This suggests that the technical LCR boosts may have a negative impact on LCR changes due to all other factors.
 At the same time, if the LCR changes due to all other factors are large and positive, the need to achieve large positive technical LCR boosts is reduced.
-This suggests that LCR changes due to all other factors may have a negative impact on the technical LCR boost.
-Therefore, a statistical relation between our two central variables may reflect causalities in both directions.
+This suggests that LCR changes due to all other factors and positive, therefore, a statistical relation between our two central variables may reflect causalities in both directions.
 However, based on empirical, theoretical and institutional considerations, we will argue that in the euro area during the Corona year 2020, the causal effect from LCR changes due to all other factors on banks' technical LCR boosts was negligible.